Tim Knox, Director, 2011

 VOLUME 53: As explained above, fifty-three of the folios in the Adam drawings collection were compiled by William Adam; three folios are the product of Soane Museum curators gathering together loose leaf Adam drawings; but only one - volume 53 - is a product of the Adam office.
 This is a collection of frieze designs for various patrons.
 They are drawn directly onto the folio pages, in a consistent hand - possibly that of James Adam - and appear to have been compiled as a single project (in one go).
 Frieze designs for a broad range of Adam patrons are included, and as such it is not possible to accurately date the drawings in this folio.
 An appendix on volume 53 will follow.

-The drawings from the office of Robert and James Adam are being catalogued by Frances Sands with the assistance of Iain Gordon Brown, Consultant to the Adam Drawings Project.
-The cataloguer gratefully acknowledges the assistance of
+The drawings from the office of Robert and James Adam are catalogued by Frances Sands with the assistance of trainee cataloguers Anna McAlaney and Louisa Catt, and various volunteers.
+The work has been peer reviewed externally, the majority of which work has been undertaken by Iain Gordon Brown, Consultant to the Adam Drawings Project.
+We gratefully acknowledge the assistance of:

-Ann-Marie Akehurst, Robert Athol, Stephen Astley, Adriano Aymonino, Charlotte Bassadone, Ian Bliss, Michael Bolton, Julius Bryant, Max Bryant, Nora Butler, Lord and Lady Clifford, Alec Cobbe, Edward Copisarow, Alan Cox, Ian Bristow, Kate Fielden, Anthony Geraghty, Catherine Gordon, Eileen Harris, John Harris, Madeleine Helmer, Richard Hewlings, Martin Hillman, Guy Holborn, Laura Houliston, James Jago, Susan Jenkins, Sarah Kay, Rose Kerr, Jerzy Kierkuc Bielinski, Tim Knox, Jill Lever, Anthony Lewis, Stephen Massil, Simon McCormack, Elise Naish, Jenny Nex, Eric Nunns, Sue Palmer, Ann Robey, Alistair Rowan,Christopher Rowell, Tim Shepherd, Ann Smith, Michael Snodin, William Stormont, Colin Thom, Jill Tovey, Tom True, William Tyrwhitt-Drake, Edward Valletta, Brigid von Prussen, William Whitaker; the staff of various records offices, the RIBA Drawings Collection, the National Trust, English Heritage, and numerous private properties.
+David Adshead, Ann-Marie Akehurst, Robert Athol, Stephen Astley, Adriano Aymonino, Calre Barry, Charlotte Bassadone, Ian Bliss, Michael Bolton, Ian Bristow, Julius Bryant, Max Bryant, Nora Butler, Lord and Lady Clifford, Alec Cobbe, Edward Copisarow, Alan Cox, Ian Bristow, Kate Fielden, Amy Frost, Anthony Geraghty, Catherine Gordon, Ivan Hall, Eileen Harris, John Harris, Madeleine Helmer, Richard Hewlings, Martin Hillman, Guy Holborn, Laura Houliston, James Jago, Susan Jenkins, Jo Johnston, Sarah Kay, Rose Kerr, Jerzy Kierkuc Bielinski, Tim Knox, Jill Lever, Anthony Lewis, Stephen Massil, Simon McCormack, Jeremy Musson, Elise Naish, Jenny Nex, Eric Nunns, Sue Palmer, Ann Robey, Alistair Rowan,Christopher Rowell, Tim Shepherd, Ann Smith, Michael Snodin, William Stormont, Ana Sverko, Colin Thom, Gilly Thorne, Jill Tovey, Marrikka Trotter, Tom True, William Tyrwhitt-Drake, Edward Valletta, Brigid von Prussen, William Whitaker, Jonny Yarker; the staff of various records offices, the RIBA Drawings Collection, the National Trust, English Heritage, and numerous private properties and property owners.

 Sir John Soane's collection includes some 30,000 architectural, design and topographical drawings which is a very important resource for scholars worldwide.
 His was the first architect’s collection to attempt to preserve the best in design for the architectural profession in the future, and it did so by assembling as exemplars surviving drawings by great Renaissance masters and by the leading architects in Britain in the 17th and 18th centuries and his near contemporaries such as Sir William Chambers, Robert Adam and George Dance the Younger.
 These drawings sit side by side with 9,000 drawings in Soane’s own hand or those of the pupils in his office, covering his early work as a student, his time in Italy and the drawings produced in the course of his architectural practice from 1780 until the 1830s.